NADFLY is an artist studio specialising in transformative community engagement across wayfinding, placemaking and performance. Say hello

 Our monograph and colouring book for 123 ROUTES was distributed to nearly 4,000 pupils across Elgin as a legacy document for the project.
 Matching essay, photography and design with an unusual colouring format, the books are both a functional object and a container of collective memory.

 123 ROUTES creates pathways of discovery by using art and design within the architecture of the built environment.
-Imaginative routes proliferate across a town of 20,000 people, inspiring the public to rediscover their neighbourhoods.
+Imaginative routes proliferate across the New Elgin neighbourhood, inspiring residents to rediscover their area.
 Unique glyphs bring colour, beauty and a sense of place, inviting people of all ages to walk, cycle and pursue the signs along the routes.
 More wayfinding

 Queen Street, Dumfries, January 2017